-You’ve already bought the veggies, all you need now is some water.
-You want to be really clever with this and reuse water that you’ve gathered elsewhere, such as from boiling pasta, or water you’ve collected while waiting for the shower to warm up.
-It’s such a great waste-free alternative that’s so simple to do (plus saves on water costs!).
+You can even reuse water that you’ve gathered elsewhere, such as from boiling pasta (just let it completely cool), or water you’ve collected while waiting for the shower to warm up.

 How to Regrow Veggies in Water

-- Check on your plants regularly – Make sure to check the water every 2-3 days to ensure that; 1.
-There’s enough water, and 2.
-There aren’t any pieces of veggies that could have fallen off, causing them to potentially rot and build slime up in the bowl.
+- Check on your plants regularly – Make sure to check the water every 2-3 days to ensure that there’s still enough water left in the pan, and that there aren’t any pieces of veggies that could have fallen off, causing them to potentially rot and build slime up in the bowl.

 - Change up the containers depending on what veggies you’re growing – The size and shape of the container will vary depending on what size the food is.
 Lettuce and celery tend to grow best in shallow bowls, while green onions and lemongrass grow better in tall, skinny glasses.

-- Ensure you don’t overcrowd your veggies – Feel free to regrow multiples of the same plant, but don’t overdo it so they’re overcrowding the area.
+- Ensure you don’t overcrowd your veggies – Feel free to regrow multiples of the same plant, just don’t overdo it so that they’re overcrowding the area.

-You won’t be able to completely regrow carrots in water, but rather than throwing away the green ends, place them in a container of shallow water and leave them in a bright spot (near a window with plenty of sunlight) to regrow the carrot greens.
-Change the water every couple of days, and within a few days, you’ll start to notice tiny green leaves sprouting from the tops.
-They make a wonderful addition to pesto, chutney, and salads.
+Carrots will not completely regrow in water, but they will produce lovely green tops which you can use to make pesto, chutney, salads and more!
+Rather than throwing away the green ends, place them in a container of shallow water and leave them in a bright spot (near a window with plenty of sunshine) to regrow.
+Change the water every couple of days, and within a week you’ll start to see tiny green leaves sprouting from the tops!

-Cut off the bottom of the stalk and place into a small bowl of water.
-Within 1-2 days, new regrowth should start to show from the centre, and after just a week, significant growth should have occurred!
-You can either use the young leaves, or transplant the regrowing bok choy into soil.
-To do this, wait 7-10 days, or until the centre displays leafy new growth, then plant the bok choy so it’s almost completely buried, with only the tips of the new green leaves pointing up.
-Once you’ve planted it, water it generously and from thereafter, keep the soil moist but not drenched.
+This can regrow to full size.
+Cut off the bottom of the stalk and place into a shallow bowl of water.
+Within 1-2 days, new regrowth should start to show from the centre.
+You can use the young leaves in recipes, or transplant the regrowing bok choy into soil.
+To do this, wait 7-10 days, or until the centre displays leafy new growth, then plant the bok choy so it’s almost completely buried, with only the tips of the new green leaves showing.
+Water it generously and keep the soil moist but not drenched.

-Chop off the bottom 1 inch of the base so that the roots are still intact and place in a small bowl of water in a well sunlit area.
-The green leafy parts will start to grow and you can use what you need.
+This can regrow to full size.
+Chop off the bottom 1 inch of the base so that the roots are still intact and place in a small bowl of shallow water.
+Keep in a well-sunlit area.
 Replace the water every few days.

-Cut off the bottom of the head of the lettuce and place in a small bowl of water near a well-lit window.
-You’ll see new growth start to occur in the centre in as little as 3 days, with a new half-head of lettuce in around 2 weeks!
+This can regrow to full size.
+Cut off the bottom of the head of the lettuce and place in a small bowl of shallow water near a well-lit window.
+Within 3 days, new regrowth should start to show from the centre.

-Place the root end in a shallow bowl of water and it’ll start to regrow from the centre.
-Harvest it on the smaller side to get the best flavour.
-After 2 weeks or so, you can transfer to a pot or garden to sprout a whole new head.
+Cabbage can regrow to full size.
+Place the root end in a shallow bowl of water, and place near a well-lit window.
+Within one week, new regrowth should start to sprout from the centre.
+You can harvest the cabbage on the smaller side to get the best flavour.
+After 2 weeks or so, the cabbage can be transplanted into a pot or soil to sprout a whole new head.

 There are many other veggies you can regrow using a small scrap from the original food.
-The following foods listed can begin to be regrown in water, but should be transferred to soil for full growth and harvest:
+The following foods can start off being regrown in water, but should be transferred to soil for full growth and harvest:

 - Lemon balm